loken/net-hierarchies/Hierarchies/README.md

 - Build hierarchies from items, relations, or child maps with simple factory methods
 - Deterministic sibling order and stable traversal (preserves source order)
 - Fast breadth- or depth first traversal with optional cycle detection
-- Advanced traversal with a `signal` delegate for pruning/early stop
+- Advanced traversal with a `signal` delegate for (prune/skip/stop)
 - Powerful search: find by predicate or produce pruned hierarchies (matches/ancestors/descendants)
 - Convenient mapping: convert between relations, child maps, nodes and text
 - Serialization helpers for fixtures, tests and persistence